 The Intervale Conservation Nursery, Intervale Gleaning & Food Rescue and our summer community event Summervale wouldn’t be the same without volunteers.
-We also rely on volunteers around the office, on the web and in our gardens.
+We also rely on volunteers around the office, the web, trails and in our gardens.

 Volunteering at the Intervale Center is easy:

 First, fill out our Volunteer Information Form (required)

 Visit Wildfire to sign up for upcoming volunteer shifts.
 If you sign up for our volunteer newsletter (below), we will also be in touch by email about new opportunities as they come available!

 Email Carolyn Zeller at firstname.lastname@example.org with any questions!

 At the Intervale Center, we provide meaningful, fun, and well-organized volunteer opportunities that allow groups to engage in their community food system in tangible ways.
 Your volunteer time will:

 Improve food access by gleaning and distributing fresh vegetables

 Keep the one-and-only Intervale maintained for free public use

 Improve Vermont and Lake Champlain’s water quality by tending to native tree stock